kubernetes/enhancements/keps/sig-api-machinery/2887-openapi-enum-types/README.md

 ```
 If the `enum` field was not in the definition, the `Bar` field would be a String.
 Maintainers of the clients should include the change in a new major release.

+### Enum Fields Pruning for Feature Disablement

+If the feature is disabled through the feature gate, `api-server` will prune the enum fields,
+making the result identical to that of the current version.

+After this feature graduates to GA, the pruning code will be removed from `api-server`.

 ### Test Plan